mafintosh/npm-start/README.md

 [issue was created](https://github.com/npm/npm/issues/4603) but the decision was to not change the behavior.

 This script intends to maintain similar functionality with bash.
-Tn addition to propagating KILL signals to subprocesses and passing Docker's memory limits to node, facilitating correct node garbage collection and memory constraints.
+In addition to propagating KILL signals to subprocesses and passing Docker's memory limits to node, facilitating correct node garbage collection and memory constraints.